 Around 5,000 trucks are involved in fatal traffic collisions each year, and tractor-trailers are the most common source of accidents.
 Over half of West Virginia’s truck crashes involve carriers who operate out of the state.
 This means that filing a commercial motor vehicle accident claim involves both interstate and federal laws.

 Truck accident injuries are often serious and can be fatal.
-While injuries run the gamut from whiplash to permanently disabling afflictions, some accidents are more common than others.
-Here are a few of the most common injuries we see from truck accidents.
+While serious injuries run the gamut from whiplash to permanently disabling afflictions, some accidents are more common than others.
+Here are a few of the most common injuries we see from trucking accidents.

 Motor vehicle accidents are the most common cause of fatal brain injury nationwide.
 Injuries affecting the brain and spinal cord can result in paraplegia or quadriplegia, loss of sensation or movement, paralysis, or more.
 These injuries often require long-term medical care and assistance.